mieweb/datavis-glide/doc/source.rst

 ``internalType``
   The type of the data when stored internally.
-For dates, can be "moment" to indicate that the value is wrapped by Moment.
-For numbers, can be "numeral" to indicate that the value is wrapped by Numeral, or "primitive_number" to indicate that a raw JS number is used.
+For dates, can be "moment" to indicate that the value is wrapped by Moment, or "string" to indicate that the dates are represented only as strings.
+For numbers, can be "numeral" to indicate that the value is wrapped by Numeral, or "primitive" to indicate that a raw JS number is used.

 .. table:: Available types